to the amazement and dismay of many there are 50 cases of forced marriages each year in australia.

 The Australian government is now implementing legislation to make this offence a crime, as many other nations have already done.

 Avenues within the Australian law have enabled them to prosecute the instigators of marriage that are forced, slavery, and people who have trafficking offences within the criminal code.
-This list includes the matter of consent for getting married under the Australia’s Marriage Act, to a certain degree.
+This list includes the matter of consent for getting married under Australia’s Marriage Act, to a certain degree.
 Not all issues fall under this category, the alteration of the legislation is to include the circumstance that the consent to marriage was given under direst.

-The new legislation is facing criticism, because the majority of individuals involved in forced marriage have large family involvement.
+The new legislation is facing criticism because the majority of individuals involved in forced marriage have large family involvement.
 When it comes to these victims, the reporting level is lowered, for fear of speaking out against the family and the isolation that would accompany it.

 Men also fall into these situations.
 When a man is forced into a marriage, he will often become abusive towards his wife.

-While this legislation covers a wide rage of the problem, it has been asked that it be expanded even more.
+While this legislation covers a wide range of the problem, it has been asked that it be expanded even more.
 The suggested expansion is to cover woman that have been “deceptively recruited” into marriages that are servile marriage, where she becomes a slave to her husband.

 With heightened awareness of this issue within the media, it will hopefully rush this legislation.
 The bill has been drafted but has yet to be introduced to parliament.